Happycharts/happybase-core/README.md

 }
 ```

-With these tools and functionalities, Happycharts offers a seamless experience for generating and managing BI dashboards.
-We hope this README helps you understand the architecture and capabilities of Happycharts.
+With these tools and functionalities, Happybase offers a seamless experience for generating and managing BI dashboards.
+We hope this README helps you understand the architecture and capabilities of Happybase.
 Happy charting!

 ### 🤝 Contributing Guidelines